vdaular-dev/kantv/README.md

  We use [GitHub issues](https://github.com/zhouwg/kantv/issues) for tracking requests and bugs, please see [how to submit issue in this project ](https://github.com/zhouwg/kantv/issues/1).

+ **English** is preferred in this project. thank your for your cooperation and appreciate your understanding.

 ### Acknowledgement